 Most individuals expect to pay a fee for the broker’s services.
 Either up-front or in the form of a higher monthly premium.

 But the fact is, working with a broker usually costs less than working with an insurance company directly.
 There are two reasons for this.

-- First, a broker doesn’t cost you anything.
-There are no up-front fees, and your premium will be exactly the same as if you had bought the same policy from the insurance company directly.
+- A broker doesn’t cost you anything.
+There are no up-front fees, and your premium will be the same as if you had bought the same policy from the insurance company directly.

-- Second, a broker can save you money on your monthly premiums.
+- A broker can save you money on your monthly premiums.

 An independent broker can quickly get quotes from many insurance companies.
 Thus, helping you get a better price than you might be able to find on your own.